 The 5 minute hack for making elastic waistbands smaller #Do It Yourself#Style & Grooming#clothes#fashion#great-ideas#kids clothes#sewing June 16 | Guest post by SonyaG Psst: Can I borrow those leggings?
 My kid is tall and skinny.
 She has no butt.
 Any bottoms that are long enough for her are much too big in the waist.
 Jeans have those convenient button side inserts, but not leggings.
 The elastic in the waistband of most leggings is sewn in during construction, and can't be pulled tighter.
 However, I found a quick and easy way around that… Simply cut a small slit in the interior fabric.
 Thread a smaller elastic alongside the bigger one.
 Pull to desired size, then knot or sew.
 A few stitches to sew the cut shut and you have perfect fit!
 Voilà!
 It's easy, and literally takes five minutes to fix.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo SonyaG Artist, Mom, Foodie, Nurse.
-PREVIOUS 3 ways to teach kids to be body-positive NEXT The 411 on creating an effective budget Show/Hide comments [ 10 ] This is genius!!
+PREVIOUS 3 ways to teach kids to be body-positive NEXT The 411 on creating an effective budget Show/Hide comments [ 11 ] This is genius!!
 3 agree Reply were your ears ringing this morning or something?
 I was just complaining about how my skinny daughters new shorts and tights were to big in the waist (she is uber petite).
 Reply Do try it and let me know how you like it!
 Reply Depending on your sewing abilities you could also pop open the side seam with a seam ripper and take in the elastic that's already in the casing.
 I really hate threading elastic but I don't mind a little sewing, so this would be way easier for me.
 1 agrees Reply Where I live, all the leggings have the whole bottom seam of the elastic sewn into the waistline.
 (Through the elastic) Sadly, undoing the side doesn't work, unless you deconstruct the whole waist.
 2 agree Reply That's so simple and now I feel a bit silly for not thinking of it!
 Thank you for being brilliant, this will make my life so much easier.
 My kids have exactly the same body type; it seems impossible to find leggings with the right length and right waistband so I just default to the jeans with adjustable waistbands.
 Now they can have all the cute leggings!
 Reply I'm going to be doing this next week.
 For my daughter's uniform I ordered her size 6 pants and skirts… the pants fit perfect, the skirts are huge and falling off.
 It really makes no sense since it's the same company and the same measurements.
 This will help a bunch!
 Hope it is as easy as it looks!
 Thanks 🙂 Reply Thank you!
 My skinny toddler has the adjustable elastic shorts for most outfits but we haven't found any athletic gear that had them.
 He has to wear nice shorts to soccer practice.My husband is going to love this!
 Reply This has been so helpful, I have taken in a pair of leggings and a skirt for my daughter this afternoon using this method.
 My biggest problem was that I only had really rubbish safety pins for threading the elastic and they unfastened themselves part was round.
 Otherwise a 5 minute job and with nice results that don't give a bunched-up look to the clothes.
 I'm left feeling quite domestic-goddess like!
 Reply Hi!
 I've had this happen before.
 Just wrap electric tape in a blob around your safety pin.
 Voila!
 Bye!
 Sonya Reply Wow, this took all of 2 minutes.
 Wish I'd seen this blog before!
 Thanks!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.